 Modern PSA, developed to take advantage of universal connectivity, cloud computing, and modern project management techniques, provides a solution robust enough for the Big Four but affordable for more modest organisations.

 PSA's keystone contribution is to unify job code tracking across the organisation.
-A common pitfall of ad hoc bureaus is to let the vagaries of differing labor laws and billing procedures in multiple territories govern how information is collected and processed.
+A common pitfall of ad hoc bureaus is to let the vagaries of differing labour laws and billing procedures in multiple territories govern how information is collected and processed.
 One group of consultants uses language and policies that bear little resemblance to how another region's accounting department bills for services.
 Very quickly, each territory, or even each individual consultant, becomes an island, with no clear lines of communication in or out.
 Robust and flexible PSA solutions have the ability to accommodate regional requirements while ensuring that all activities can be tracked and analysed as a whole.
 The PSA system becomes the universal view of the truth: the consistent story of the bureau's activities.

 Professional services engagements are built around contractual rules of engagement, specified job activities, expenses, and milestones.
 Yet project management processes often do not speak the same language as the contract itself, creating myriad opportunities for customers to misunderstand what they have been delivered, managers to misunderstand what their charges are doing, and CFOs to misunderstand the profitability of an engagement.
-PSA solutions are built around the tasks and activities of contracted engagements, ensuring that the pact between client and provider is honored in every minute and dollar logged on the project, using clear language that all parties have agreed upon and understand.
+PSA solutions are built around the tasks and activities of contracted engagements, ensuring that the pact between client and provider is honoured in every minute and dollar logged on the project, using clear language that all parties have agreed upon and understand.

 Once the entire organisation agrees on a single view of the truth, many of the other problems which hamper the effectiveness and efficiency of professional services can be conquered.
 Consistent codes and reporting procedures mean that everyone in the organisation has the same view of the difference between billable and non-billable expenses, for instance, which speeds the reimbursement process for field employees and enhances expense recapture for the accounting group.
 As a result, field personnel are more satisfied, and the company's accounts stay current on all client billables.
 Top-flight PSA solutions also provide industry standard revenue recognition procedures to keep public reporters in line with accounting standards.